Xh4H/Discord.jl/docs/src/index.md

 * Simple: Multiple dispatch allows for a small, elegant core API.
 * Fast: Julia is fast like C but still easy like Python.
 * Memory friendly: The usage of cache is very optimized and has the option to enable TTL (Time To Live).
-* Gateway independent: Possibility to interact with Discord's API without stablishing a Gateway connection.
+* Gateway independent: Possibility to interact with Discord's API without establishing a Gateway connection.
 * Easy sharding: The library manages the sharding of the clients.
 * `TODO`: More reasons